Cigoler/product-catalog/src/content/products/088-charizard-pokeball-light-and-stand.md

 ---
 title: 'Charizard - Pokeball - [Stand]'
 description: 'Pokeball with the evolved fire Pokemon Charizard.
 Great edition to any Pokemon fans collection.
 Comes with a Pokemon text stand.
-Flat and Embossed version available of the stand'
+Flat and Embossed version available of the stand.
+This is a full bed print so requires the priming calibration lines to be lifted off before the print begins'
 category: 'LED Light Boxes'
 subcategory: 'Standard'
 catalogue number: '088'